How popular are surveys?

 - Responses are automatically processed and analyzed.

-- Survey software integrates perfectly with marketing automation or email marketing tools, so customer insights can be actioned in marketing campaigns instantly.
+- Survey software integrates perfectly with marketing automation or email marketing tool, so customer insights can be actioned in marketing campaigns instantly.

 - Surveys are great for monitoring demand changes, buyer behavior, and running personalized marketing campaigns.